gyware/HTChat/README.md

 # HTChat
-A simple chat program written in VBScript using mshta.exe.
+A simple chat program written in JavaScript using mshta.exe.